pghvlaans/sbotools/man/post-release/sbotools.conf.5.md

 [keyserver.ubuntu.com](keyserver.ubuntu.com) on port 80 is offered if available.

+Recommended value: **TRUE** if the upstream repository is usually signed.

 **JOBS=(FALSE\|#)**

 If **numerical**, pass to the **-j** argument when a SlackBuild invoking